fxsitecompat/www.fxsitecompat.dev/content/tools.md

 With the fundamental data in hand, we will offer a [Firefox Developer Tools](https://developer.mozilla.org/docs/Tools) extension as well that shows a list of any removed or deprecated features used on the current page, so web developers can fix them right away.
 Due to technical limitations, it's not possible to check all the features covered in our upcoming dataset, but most issues in [HTML](https://www.fxsitecompat.com/en-CA/categories/html/), [CSS](https://www.fxsitecompat.com/en-CA/categories/css/), [JavaScript](https://www.fxsitecompat.com/en-CA/categories/javascript/) and [DOM](https://www.fxsitecompat.com/en-CA/categories/dom/) should be able to be flagged.

+An extension for Visual Studio Code is also planned.

 The checker may utilize part of external compatibility data to deal with unsupported features as well as other browsers, and also enhance the functionality with some utilities like regression alerts and reporter.